 - Serious infection requiring oral or IV antibiotics within 4 weeks prior to Day 1 of Cycle 1.

 - Any serious medical condition or abnormality in clinical laboratory tests that, in the investigator's judgment, precludes the participant's safe participation in and completion of the study.

-- Positive for Hepatitis B/C Viruses (HBV/HCV) and Human T-cell Leukemia Virus (HTLV)-1.
+- Positive test for Hepatitis B/C Viruses (HBV/HCV) and Human T-cell Leukemia Virus (HTLV)-1.

 - Known infection with HIV.